bofisher/atom_cont_conv/README.md

 | **Bit‑rate & file size** | Even with VBR, file size would be close enough, but getting it from disk/URL inside an automation is tricky. |
 | **Character count heuristic** | `on_tts_start` exposes the char count *before* the MP3 exists; the script runs in `on_tts_end`, so passing the value across events is non‑trivial. |

-If you devise a reliable method, swap out the fixed delays in the script.
+If you devise a reliable method, swap out the computed delay in the script.

 ---

 ## Customization Tips

 * Host your own *ding* sound and update the script’s `message` template (see HA static file docs: <https://www.home-assistant.io/blog/2016/04/07/static-website/>).
 * Modify LED colors/effects in the `light:` block.
+Several custom effects are available (Slow Pulse, Fast Pulse, Very Fast Pulse, etc.).
 * Add or remove media players in `select.response_speaker.options`.
+* Adjust the minimum ESPHome version in `device_specific_firmware.yaml` if needed.
+* Use or modify `input_text.tts_transcript` for transcript management and delay calculation.
+* For advanced users: train your own MicroWakeWord model using the requirements in `mww_training_w_cuda_requirements.txt`.

 ---